 - 1. Providers must agree to follow all USDA requirements for the Child & Adult Care Food Program. - 2.
-Providers must record attendance and meals on a daily basis per the instructions in this handbook.
+Providers must record attendance and meals on a dally basis before midnight per the instructions in the handbook.
 Attendance and Menus will be checked at each site review.
-No reimbursement will be made for meals served prior to the Site Review if the Attendance and Menus are not up-to-date, complete and available for review by the Field Representative. - 3.
-Providers are required by USDA regulations to retain (keep) all their Child & Adult Care Food Program records, Child Enrollments, Monthly Claims, Payments, etc. for 3 years plus the current fiscal year (October-September).
-If you are claiming online using Minute Menu you should print two copies of the Child Enrollments, have the Parent/Guardian sign both copies, mail one to the office and retain one for your records.
-If claiming online your monthly claim will be saved online along with your payment records.
-If claiming using the Scannable Forms, the Child Enrollment and the Child and Infant Menus have copies attached to each form, remove these copy and keep for your records.
+It is the Provider's responsibility to have a back-up plan in place if their computer or internet connection is not working.
+Providers are able to access their Kidkare account from any internet connected computer, tablet or smartphone using their Login ID and Password.
+In the rare instance that Kidkare is offline and prevents a Provider from logging in and recording their meals and attendance information, the Provider must document, in writing, the meals and attendance they were unable to enter into Kidkare and contact our office or leave a message on the office voicemail, before midnight of that day.
+The office will call back the next business day to give guidance. - 3.
+Providers are required by USDA regulations to retain (Keep) all their Child & Adult Care Food Program records, Child Enrollments, Payment, Medical Statement, ect. for 3 years plus the current fiscal year (October September).
+When claiming online using KidKare, print two copies of Child Enrollments, have the Parent/Guardian sign and date both copies, mail one the copies to the office and retain one for your records.
+Your monthly claim will be saved online with your payment records.
 Your monthly checks will have a payment stub attached which should also be retained (kept).